droidlabs/droidcss/README.md

 # DroidCSS

 Small responsive framework with grids and couple mixins.
-We've took the most used mixins from [Bourbon](https://github.com/thoughtbot/bourbon) and added [960px Grids](https://960.gs)
+We've took the most used mixins from [Bourbon](https://github.com/thoughtbot/bourbon) and added [960px Grids](https://960.gs) to it.
+Very light, powerful and fast CSS Grid framework for you to use.

 ## What's under the hood?